 A lovely trip might be jumping on the stream train at Cheltenham racecourse and heading for Broadway, walking or catching a bus into Broadway for lunch, and a wander around the lovely array of shops there, and then catching your train back to Cheltenham.

 Tickets can be bought beforehand online or can be purchased easily at the station.
 It’s a lovely experience sitting in an old-fashioned style carriage, hearing the roar as the steam is let out, and smelling the steam that powers the trains and is an amazing experience even for those who don’t feel as excited by trains.
 Older riders will feel a sense of nostalgia about steam train journeys from their youth when that was the only way to ride.

 If you are out and about walking in the area you may be lucky enough to see a steam train whistle by.
 Some great walks can be found in the Winchcombe area and since the steam trains stop at Winchcombe station you are certainly in with a chance of seeing one.

 If you head towards Greet and Gretton you’ll often get lucky and spot the steamies.

-There are also special events that the Great Western Steam Railway host throughout the year, one of the biggest being a Santa special train ride at Christmas time where families can either ride in a carriage and be visited by Father Christmas or actually go on the train to visit him in his grotto.
+There are also special events that the Great Western Steam Railway hosts throughout the year, one of the biggest being a Santa special train ride at Christmas time where families can either ride in a carriage and be visited by Father Christmas or actually go on the train to visit him in his grotto.

-For the adult enthusiasts amongst you there are actually courses that you can pay to go on where you’ll learn so much about these engines and even get the chance to drive them.
+For the adult enthusiasts amongst you, there are actually courses that you can pay to go on where you’ll learn so much about these engines and even get the chance to drive them.
 These make a brilliant gift and you can even pay an extra small fee to take a friend or partner along with you to share the experience with.

 The Great Western Steam Railway is such a valuable asset to the Cotswolds and offers just another reason to come and pay us a visit this Spring.
 Hope to see you soon!